-Although many people perceive eating disorders to overwhelmingly affect women, about one in three people with an eating disorder identify as male.
-An estimated 10 million American men will have an eating disorder at some point during their lifetime.
-And men are nearly as likely as women to have disordered eating behaviors that don’t meet criteria for an eating disorder.
+Although many people perceive eating disorders to overwhelmingly affect women, about one in three people with an eating disorder identify as male, and an estimated 10 million American men will have an eating disorder at some point during their lifetime.
+Men and boys are also nearly as likely as women to have disordered eating behaviors that don’t meet criteria for an eating disorder.
 Despite all this, men and boys are far less likely to seek treatment for eating disorders than women and girls.

 - D. Mitchison, J.M.
 Mond “Epidemiology of eating disorders, eating disordered behaviour, and body image disturbance in males: A narrative review.”
 Journal of Eating Disorders, Volume 3, 2015, p.
 20